nitishpandey04/Linear-Regression-Bike-Sharing-Assignment/README.md

 - the popularity of the company is growing with time
 - when there is rain, less people tend to use bikes.

+## Concepts Used
+- Linear Regression
+- Standardisation
+- Manual Feature Elimination based on p-values and VIF
+- Residual Analysis
+- Evaluation using R2 score and adjusted R2 score

 ## Technologies Used
 - python
 - numpy